lampoona/PLColors/README.md

 ## Building Palettes

 Use the `pl_palette()` function to build and view palettes.
-Inputs are 'name', 'n', and 'type' (continuous or discrete).
+The function `pl_palette()` will return a string list of hex codes that can be fed as color values to any manual color function like scale_color_manual().
+Inputs for the function are 'name', 'n', and 'type' (continuous or discrete).
 'Name' is required.
 If 'n' is blank, function will assume n is equal to the number of colors in the palette (5-6), but if n > palette length, it will automatically interpolate colors between.
 If 'type' is missing, the function will assume "discrete" if n < palette length, and "continuous" if n > palette length.
+Given that pl_palettes will always return a string list of hexcodes, you can manually index into this list to pick the colors you like.

 ```r
 pl_palette(name="anna",n=10,type="continuous")